 Pine Marten Recovery Project

 A feasibility study was carried out to identify several areas in Wales with high habitat suitability for pine martens.
 Following extensive field surveys, engagement with local communities and stakeholders, and with relevant licences granted, a population reinforcement was carried out.
-During autumn 2015, twenty pine martens were captured in Scotland, in areas where there is a healthy pine marten population, under licence from Scottish Natural Heritage.
+During autumn 2015, 20 pine martens were captured in Scotland, in areas where there is a healthy pine marten population, under licence from Scottish Natural Heritage.
 These animals were translocated and released in an area of mid-Wales.
-All of the martens were fitted with radio-collars and are being tracked daily to monitor their movements and find out where they have set up territories.
-During autumn 2016, we released another nineteen pine martens.
+All of the martens were fitted with radio-collars and are being tracked daily to monitor their movements and to find out where they have set up territories.
+During autumn 2016, we released another 19 pine martens.
 Read our blog on our Pine Marten Recovery Project website to keep up-to-date with news and developments.

 Where have they gone?

 In Britain, the pine marten’s historical decline was in step with forest clearance, together with the 19th century rise in game shooting and associated predator control.
 By 1900, the marten was confined to the more remote uplands of Britain, including Snowdonia and the Cambrian Mountains.
 Today, the marten is doing well in Scotland, but in Wales and England this recovery had not taken place, and so the PMRP was set up in 2014 to bolster the dwindling population in Wales.
 Elsewhere, in the north of England, VWT’s Back from the Brink project is monitoring the natural spread of pine martens from Scottish strongholds.

 Why restore the pine marten?